By the end of 2020:

 - Business: Whenever possible, we include local Indigenous-owned businesses in our supply chain.

-- In 2018, Cenovus spent $197 million on goods and services provided by locally-owned Indigenous companies for a total of over $2.8 billion since 2009
+- In 2019, Cenovus spent $139 million on goods and services provided by Indigenous companies for a total of over $2.9 billion since 2009

 - Cenovus has signed long-term benefit agreements with nine Indigenous communities around our oil sands operating areas

-Find out more about Indigenous engagement in our Environmental, Social and Governance report.
+Find out more about Indigenous engagement in our environmental, social & governance report.